Collaboration & Workflows

 • A tweet or a notification must be created and published when someone added an article;

-• A post needs to be assigned to the chief editor when the status of this post reached 'In review';
+• A post needs to be assigned to the chief editor when the stage of this post is in Review;

 • A page should be deleted when it's expired.

 To create an automation, go to Settings > Automations and click Add automation.
-To add an automation, just click through the three-step wizard.
+After that, just click through the three-step wizard.

 1. If